anttijuu/L-T/README-EN.md

 The demonstrations illustrate certain aspects of how computers work, from the programmer's viewpoint.

+These are used in a basic course on computers.
+In the course **it is enought to study the source code**.
+Demos will be presented in the course teaching events.

 Contents:

 * `asm-helloworld` -- a simple hello world app in assembly on macOS.